So, you’ve got great business ideas

-We’ll be within grasping distance of closing a deal… and they’ll ask for a 12 month marketing plan before they’ll sign.
-Avoiding wasting time creating useless 12 month plans is really the main reason Agile exists, so by asking for that plan they’re betraying the fact that they really don’t ‘get’ what they were about to buy.
+We’ll be within grasping-distance of closing a deal… and they’ll ask for a 12-month marketing plan before they’ll sign.
+Avoiding wasting time creating useless 12-month plans is really the main reason Agile exists, so by asking for that plan they’re betraying the fact that they really don’t ‘get’ what they were about to buy.

 So use jargon if you must, but use it at your own risk!

-Now we’re happy the business works on paper, let’s see how the numbers work out.
-The unit economics of a business is simply how much it costs that business to sell one ‘unit’ of the product, and how much money it makes from the sale of that one unit.
+Now we’re happy the new business idea works on paper, let’s see how the numbers work out.
+The unit economics of a business venture is simply how much it costs that business to sell one ‘unit’ of the product, and how much money it makes from the sale of that one unit.